 As summer winds down and we knitters and crocheters start thinking in earnest about fall, many of us find that our tastes in yarn start to run more towards the chunky side (in direct correlation with my waistline . . . is that just me?)
-Chunky yarn has only become more popular in recent years as the super-sized jumbo yarn trend has taken off.
+Chunky yarn has only become more popular in recent years as the super-sized jumbo yarn trend has taken off, as in our new curated pattern collection with Tahki Yarns.
 But just how thick and juicy does a yarn have to be in order to be called chunky?
 And is there such a thing as too thick to be chunky?
 The answer is not as transparent as you might think.

 Why Are Yarn Weights So Tricky?

 I’m a long-time knitter, but yarn weights still occasionally trip me up.
 And I know I’m not alone!

 Yarn weights are confusing for several reasons.
 It’s partially the nature of the beast: yarn thickness inhabits a continuous spectrum that we have arbitrarily divided up into standard weights and categories.
 There will always be border cases and yarns that live on the edges.

 In addition, people from all around the world knit, crochet, and spin yarn, adding still more variance in the ways people describe different yarn types.

 Finally, many of the words used to refer to yarn weights are also just plain old adjectives.